 The Florey Department of Neuroscience and Mental Health

-The Florey Department is responsible for the teaching of research higher degree programs including the Doctor of Philosophy and Master of Philosophy.
+The Florey Department is responsible for the teaching of Graduate Research degree programs including the Doctor of Philosophy and Master of Philosophy.
 Students may also be based at the Florey Institute as part of an Honours Year or the Master of Biomedical Sciences.
-These students undertake all of their scientific research work on site at the Florey Institute, while undertaking their course work at the University Department through which they are enrolled.
+These students undertake all of their scientific research work on-site at the Florey Institute, while undertaking their course work at the University Department through which they are enrolled.

-Our graduates produce consistently high quality theses of an international standard with many receiving recommendations for the University of Melbourne’s Chancellors Prize for PhD Excellence.
+Our graduates produce consistently high quality theses of an international standard with some receiving recommendations for the University of Melbourne’s Chancellors Prize for PhD Excellence.
 At the time of graduating, most of our students are authors in peer-reviewed publications and have presented at national and international conferences.
-Around 99% of our PhD students complete their degree within the mandated three-year period.

-Research Higher Degree Students enrolled through the Florey Department can expect:
+Graduate Research Students enrolled through the Florey Department can expect:

 - High quality, internationally recognised supervisors who are leaders in their field

 - A highly supportive training environment with state-of-the-art facilities and equipment

 - An annual scholarship ‘top-up’ of $2000 for 3 years

 - An annual travel ‘top-up’ of $1000 for 3 years to attend national and international conferences or for professional development activities